antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 APIs **SHOULD NOT** 'reinvent the wheel'.
 The types of APIs BAS will commonly create will not be unique.
 They therefore don't require unique functionality or solutions to common problems.

 Using a common solution can utilise prior or community knowledge, reducing implementation and support costs.
-Existing tooling, frameworks and can be easily applied, increasing interpretability and looser coupling between different solutions.
+Existing tooling, frameworks and can be easily applied, increasing interoperability and looser coupling between different solutions.

 For example, content negotiation for determining response format is a solved problem.
 Rolling our solution would take time, not cover all edge cases and would require all support to be provided by us.
 Using the *standard* solution means we benefit from the experience of others and more people are able to provide support (e.g. StackOverflow etc.).

-A distinction should be made between *best* practice, which should be followed, and *common* practice, which whilst widespread is not "a good idea".
+A distinction **SHOULD** be made between *best* practice, which **SHOULD** be followed, and *common* practice, which might not be "a good idea".
 Examples of *common* practice which are justifiable to avoid include:

-* Solutions which break or mis-use standards.
+* Solutions which break or misuse standards.
 * Solutions which not sufficiently secure, in situations where a more secure alternative exists, or for sensitive information, where any solution exists.
 * Solutions which are 'hacks' or 'lazy' approaches, where a 'proper' approach is available, or rely on 'quirks' or 'side effects' to achieve their purpose.